tonyjneufeld/tonyjneufeld.github.io/about.md

 1. Family (including my dog named Birdie)

-And the rest of my life... that follow in no particular order:
+And the rest of his life... in no particular order:

 - traveling
 - e-bikes